 When will my toddler be able to run for office?
 A skills breakdown

-Does she have what it takes (yet)?
+Does they have what it take (yet)?

 Skill #1: Public speaking